Natural philosophy: Aristotle's philosophy of nature

 Aristotle held many important beliefs that started a convergence of thought for natural philosophy.
 Aristotle believed that attributes of objects belong to the objects themselves, and share traits with other objects that fit them into a category.
 He uses the example of dogs to press this point.
 An individual dog may have very specific attributes (ex. one dog can be black and another brown) but also very general ones that classify it as a dog (ex. four-legged).
 This philosophy can be applied to many other objects as well.
-This idea is different than that of Plato, with whom Aristotle had a direct association.
+This idea is different from that of Plato, with whom Aristotle had a direct association.
 Aristotle argued that objects have properties "form" and something that is not part of its properties "matter" that defines the object.
 The form cannot be separated from the matter.
 Given the example that you can not separate properties and matter since this is impossible, you cannot collect properties in a pile and matter in another.

 Aristotle believed that change was a natural occurrence.
 He used his philosophy of form and matter to argue that when something changes you change its properties without changing its matter.
 This change occurs by replacing certain properties with other properties.
 Since this change is always an intentional alteration whether by forced means or by natural ones, change is a controllable order of qualities.
 He argues that this happens through three categories of being: non-being, potential being, and actual being.
 Through these three states the process of changing an object never truly destroys an object's forms during this transition state but rather just blurs the reality between the two states.
 An example of this could be changing an object from red to blue with a transitional purple phase.